 Under our Search Agreement with Microsoft, Microsoft was the exclusive provider of algorithmic and paid search services for Yahoo Properties and Affiliate sites on personal computers and the non-exclusive provider of such services on mobile devices.
 As of April 15, 2015, Microsoft became the non-exclusive provider of such services on all devices.
-Commencing on May 1, 2015, the Company has agreed to request paid search results from Microsoft for 51 percent of its search queries originating from personal computers accessing Yahoo Properties and its Affiliate sites (the "Volume Commitment") and will display only Microsoft's paid search results on such search result pages.
-Approximately 39 percent and 35 percent of our revenue for the three months ended March 31, 2015, and the year ended December 31 2014, respectively, were attributable to the Search Agreement.
-Our business and operating results would be adversely affected by a significant decline in or loss of this revenue.
+Commencing on May 1, 2015, the Company is required to request paid search results from Microsoft for 51 percent of its search queries originating from personal computers accessing Yahoo Properties and its Affiliate sites (the "Volume Commitment") and will display only Microsoft's paid search results on such search result pages.
+Approximately 29 percent and 35 percent of our revenue for the three months ended March 31, 2016 and the year ended December 31, 2015, respectively, were attributable to the Search Agreement.
+Our business and operating results would be adversely affected by a significant decline in or loss of this revenue if we are not able to successfully replace this revenue with revenue from search results displayed through our Yahoo Gemini platform or our Services Agreement with Google.

-Pursuant to the Search Agreement with Microsoft, to maintain and grow a substantial portion of our search revenue, we are dependent on Microsoft continuing to invest and innovate to maintain and improve its algorithmic and paid search services and to be competitive with other search providers.
+As a result of the Volume Commitment, we continue to be dependent on Microsoft continuing to invest and innovate to maintain and improve its algorithmic and paid search services and to be competitive with other search providers.
 If Microsoft fails to do this, our revenue and profitability could decline and our ability to maintain and expand our relationships with Affiliates for search and paid search advertising could be negatively impacted.
 Further, our competitors may continue to increase revenue, profitability, and market share at a higher rate than we do.

 The term of the Search Agreement is 10 years from its commencement date, February 23, 2010, subject to earlier termination as provided in the Search Agreement.
 On or after October 1, 2015, either the Company or Microsoft may terminate the Search Agreement by delivering a written notice of termination to the other party.
 The Search Agreement will remain in effect for four months from the date of a termination notice to provide for a transition period.
-If Microsoft terminated the Search Agreement and the Company was unable to rely on its own services or to find an alternate provider of algorithmic and paid search services, the termination could have an adverse impact on our business, revenue and operating results.
+If Microsoft terminated the Search Agreement and the Company was unable to rely on its own services or the Services Agreement with Google, the termination could have an adverse impact on our business, revenue and operating results.